pags/engine.js/README.md

 #### `registerStoreForKey(key, storeName)`

 Register a key to be backed by a specific store.
-By default, all keys are backed the default memory store (JS heap).
+By default, all keys are backed by the default memory store (JS heap).

 Will return `this` for chaining.

 #### `destroy(key)`

-Removes entry from model.
+Remove an entry from the model.

 Will return `this` for chaining.